WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 able to create, kill, switch with ease and generally keeping work separated into logical groups.

+## Chris Toomey's Tmux Course

+I took Chris's [tmux course](https://thoughtbot.com/upcase/tmux) in December 2020 and it was fantastic.
+Even as a seasoned tmux user I learned quite a bit.
+Prior to the course I was quite proficient in nagigating my tmux sessions, but rarely started more than one session.
+A few months later I have adopted a lot of what I learned from Chris and made it my own.

+> Prior to the course I was quite proficient in nagigating my tmux sessions, but
+> rarely started more than one session.

+### 📝 NOTE

+Some of my config comes straight from the course, some of it has been extended to my liking.

 <!-- ![overview of how I switch and manage tmux sessions](https://images.waylonwalker.com/tmux-navigation-2021.gif "overview") -->
 <video controls muted autoplay playsinline loop=true width="100%">
     <source src="https://images.waylonwalker.com/tmux-navigation-2021.webm"